-In addition to the surprise ceremony recognizing the teacher, the award comes with a cash prize for the teacher and their school, a custom art piece created by an Oakwood High School student, and this year, a yoga mat to recognize Mrs. Kash's love of yoga.
-The Parker Award is supported by the work of The Oakwood Schools Foundation.
-For more information about The Oakwood Schools Foundation, visit their website at oakwoodschoolsfoundation.org.
+In addition to the surprise ceremony recognizing the teacher, the annual award comes with a cash prize for the teacher and their school, and a special custom art piece created by an Oakwood High School student.
+Haucke-Davis’ received her cash prize at the presentation and her award granted $700 to her World Languages department at OJH.
+OHS student Kate Arzola created the custom art piece just for Haucke-Davis.

 Saying her family benefited in many ways from Oakwood’s outstanding school system and wanting to give back to the schools in a special way, former longtime Oakwood teacher Beverly Parker created the award in 2010 in memory of her late husband Robert Parker.